 Parents who believe their rights have been violated may file a complaint with:

 Washington, D.C.
 20202

-To fulfill Tennessee Code Annotated § 49-6-7004 which was signed into law in 2012, school districts are encouraged to develop and implement voluntary parental involvement contracts with the parents and guardians of students.
-FSSD chose to implement a School-Parent Contract with the belief that the involvement of parents in schools is an essential component of nurturing students and helping them reach their full potential.
+To fulfill Tennessee Code Annotated § 49-6-7004, school districts are encouraged to develop and implement voluntary parental involvement compacts with the parents and guardians of students.
+FSSD chose to implement a School-Parent Compact with the belief that the involvement of parents in schools is an essential component of nurturing students and helping them reach their full potential.
 The administration, faculty and staff, the parents, and the students of FSSD schools share the responsibility for improved student academic achievement.
-This contract outlines how schools and parents will each play an important role in building and developing a partnership that will help children achieve Tennessee’s high standards.
+This compact outlines how schools and parents will each play an important role in building and developing a partnership that will help children achieve Tennessee’s high academic standards.

-State law requires that the following components be included as parent responsibilities in the contract:
+State law requires that the following components be included as parent responsibilities in the compact:

 - Review homework assignments and offer assistance when needed;

 - Sign report cards;